MSc(Res) Polar and Alpine Change

 In addition to the Research Project, a first-semester Research Design module provides guidance on development of research ideas and culminates in the production of a formal project proposal.
 Another first-semester module, Current Issues in Polar and Alpine Science, uses the external seminar series as a basis for discussion of research approaches and the development of critical analysis and research communication skills.
-Assessment methods for these modules comprise mainly a written research proposal and oral presentations.
+Assessment methods in these modules comprise written research proposal and essays and oral presentations.
 There are no exams.

-The Arctic or Alpine Field Course is an integral part of the programme and normally takes place in early to mid-summer.
-The course typically combines taught classes with group research, aiming to provide substantive knowledge of the location visited and relevant research approaches and techniques, as well as experience of project development, field application of research skills and techniques, and analysis and communication of research findings.
+The Arctic/Alpine Field Course is an integral part of the programme and normally takes place in the summer.
+The course combines taught sessions with group research, aiming to provide substantive knowledge of the location visited and relevant research approaches and techniques, as well as experience of project development, field application of research skills and techniques, and analysis and communication of research findings.

 Group work undertaken by students in previous years included meteorology, glacier hydrology, glacier hydrochemistry, ground penetrating radar studies of glacier structure and glacial geomorphology, and glacier reconstruction using geomorphological evidence and relative dating techniques.
-ICERS staff have wide field experience in polar and alpine locations, and recent field class locations have included Svalbard and Greenland.
+ICERS staff have wide field experience in polar and alpine locations, and recent field class locations have included Greenland and Svalbard.

 Over past years, students with diverse background have told us that they found the field-course experience to be highly valuable and rewarding — they range from those who have never travelled internationally to those who have already done fieldwork.